Military history of the Northern and Southern dynasties: Fubing

 In 550, Western Wei created the Twenty-four Armies, the predecessor of the fubing system, which formed the basis of military recruitment in the Sui dynasty and early Tang dynasty.

 The primary significance of the Twenty-four Armies was that Yuwen Tai had managed to bolster his forces to a size far beyond what he originally started with.
 From 50,000 men in 550, the Twenty-four Armies had doubled in size by 570.
 It's not certain how this happened and the specifics are still a source of contention.
 The general view is that to create the Twenty-four Armies, the Western Wei government implemented a system of mass recruitment.
 However, unlike the conscription of the Han dynasty, this time the government provided new incentives by removing the names of recruits from the household registers.
 This meant that they were effectively free from normal tax and labor obligations.
 It was said that "after this half the Chinese became soldiers".

-The utilization of Chinese troops eventually led to the triumph of Northern Zhou over Southern Qi.
+The utilization of Chinese troops eventually led to the triumph of Northern Zhou over Northern Qi.
 Despite having a larger population base, the eastern Xianbei elite hailed from the northern garrisons which opposed sinicizing policies at the capital.
 They treated the Chinese with disdain and distrust, refusing to incorporate them into their military structure.
 The Chinese population reciprocated this sentiment and did little to help their overlords in times of need.
 In the west, the Xianbei had no choice but to rely upon not just the Chinese, but also the Qiang, for they lacked the numbers to stand up to their eastern counterpart.
 The result was a new hybridized northwestern aristocracy of Xianbei, Chinese, and Qiang descent that gave birth to the Sui and Tang dynasties.